My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 "What if it's a setup?
 What if I ruin the day just by showing up?"

 Patience snorted.
-"If Sarah's asking, there's a reason.
+"If Florence's asking, there's a reason.
 But listen, if this goes wrong, they'll paint you as the crazy ex.
-Just be confident and trust Sarah.
+Just be confident and believe in Florence.
 She loves you like you're her own child."

 Read also